 Security Monitor Service

 To request immediate custodial or maintenance assistance (lights, heat, air, custodial) or other emergency problems, contact the Facilities Management Call Center at:

 Automated External Defibrillator

-Automated External Defibrillator (AED) is provided in an enclosed case on the wall near the west stairwell on the first floor in Carlson near the information desk and on the wall directly across from Handson Hall first floor information desk.
+Automated External Defibrillator (AED) is provided in an enclosed case on the wall near the west stairwell on the first floor in Carlson near the information desk and on the wall directly across from Hanson Hall first floor information desk.
 The device talks and will verbally give you instructions on how to use the device.
 AEDs are the ONLY effective treatment for the most lethal type of sudden cardiac arrest.

 Emergency Alert Radios

 Emergency alert radios have been placed in selected offices within the Carlson School and other buildings across campus.
 This alert radio will sound an alarm tone in the event of a county/city wide alert.
 The radio tone is activated by the University of Minnesota Police Department in the event of a weather or other civil emergency.
 The tone will be followed by a voice message explaining the nature of the emergency (such as a tornado warning or required evacuation).
 At the sound of the tone, please listen to the message and pass the warning on to others in nearby areas.
 Take any necessary actions you feel appropriate to protect yourself.